The-Animonculory/AVO-AE/Adding mods to AVO.md

 - Architecture incl: Cities, towns and villages
 - Mountains

 These are more involved as you will need to regenerate the LOD files to ensure there is consistency across the worldspace.
-After positioning these in the correct section, please follow [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md) for regenerating the LOD files.

-**NOTE**: AVO uses [Worldspace Transition Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/48889) and thus does not come with `SSE-TERRAIN-TAMRIEL.ESM` as that is included in the aforementioned mod.
-Ignore any sections that refer to enabling `SSE-TERRAIN-TAMRIEL.ESM`.

-**NOTE**: AVO uses custom tree rules which can be found on the [Happy Little Trees Add-On - DynDOLOD 3](https://www.nexusmods.com/skyrimspecialedition/mods/56907) page.
-It uses the `Optimal` settings with the Lod32 settings from A Clear Map of Skyrim.
-You can get the preset used for DynDOLOD from [here](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/.github/AVO_Preset.ini).
-Place it in `X:\Path\To\AVO\tools\DynDOLOD\Edit Scripts\DynDOLOD\Presets`.
+Please follow the Regenerating lods section.

 #### NPC Replacers